 - 1/2 teaspoon salt

-- 1/2 cup raspberry jelly or preserves or any kind of jam that you like
+- 1/2 cup raspberry jam/jelly or preserves (or any kind of jam that you like)

-- Make an indentation in the center of each log.
-Fill the center of each log with about 2 Tablespoons of jam.
+- Make an indentation in the center of the rectangle.
+Fill the center with about 2 Tablespoons of jam.
 I usually use seedless raspberry jam, but any jam will work in this recipe.

-- Cool the cookies for about 10 minutes and then cut them on a diagonal into 3/4 inch pieces.
+- Cool the cookies for about 5 minutes and then cut them on a diagonal into 3/4 inch pieces while still warm.